 For bartering, you might want to seal up some mylar bags that are no larger than a quart or pint.
 Small quantities can sometimes be nice to have sealed if you only drink small amounts of coffee yourself as well because you won’t have a large bag open for a long time.

-For trade grinding after roasting and then sealing in mylar with oxygen and moisture absorbers is the way to go.
+For trading purposes, grinding after roasting and then sealing in mylar with oxygen and moisture absorbers is the way to go.
 If you store your coffee in whole bean form roasted or unroasted then I highly recommend you have a food grinder that is manual or at least operable with a back up power source.

 My husband and I definitely used a grain mill to grind coffee in the past and that can be nice because it is a multi purpose device during a long emergency or crisis.

 There are a lot of sources for green bean coffees.
 Here are some suggestions but I encourage you to search around some yourself since there are just so many suppliers.
 You may be able to get a good deal from your local food cooperative for example.

-This is my favorite for buying our daily coffee from because I can get Bali Blue Moon coffee that is certified organic and free trade .
+This used to be my favorite for buying our daily coffee from because I can get Bali Blue Moon coffee that is certified organic and free trade .

 The one issue I have with this company is that they do not sell coffee in larger bags.
 At the same time, this coffee is sealed in a vacuum bag already for this price so you could just put it back as is.

 For large quantities of coffee, it is hard to beat Java Bean Express.
 They have all types and price ranges of coffee.

 If you are a fan of flavored coffees or tea they sell all that stuff too.
 Choose from 5, 10, 25, 50, and 154 lb bags.
 You get a price break that increases the larger the bag you buy.